31. Glossary

 A Context is an optional element of a Key Binding, that uses the key “context” in the Key Binding dictionary object.
 When present, it provides a possibly-complex condition under which that key combination can be applied.

-See Key Binding Definitions for full details.
+See Key-Binding Definitions for full details.

 - Context Menu